 Professor of Instruction Emerita, and previous Associate Director, The Cook Family Writing Program; previously, Lecturer in The McCormick School of Engineering and Applied Science

-For the past 40 years, Penny Hirsch taught courses in expository writing and engineering communication as well as serving as an adviser for first-quarter students in the Weinberg College of Arts and Sciences.
-Her most recent advising seminar— “Reading and Writing Stories from the Margin” — grew out of her interest in promoting inclusiveness and diversity at Northwestern and her volunteer work with formerly incarcerated women.
+Penny Hirsch taught courses in expository writing and engineering communication for 40 years at Northwestern (1978 – 2017), as well as serving as an adviser for first-quarter students in the Weinberg College of Arts and Sciences.
+In WCAS, her advising seminars— “Reading and Writing Stories from the Margin” — grew out of her interest in promoting inclusiveness and diversity at Northwestern and her volunteer work with formerly incarcerated women.
 A second seminar, "Writing about Community and Diversity," encouraged students to analyze the communities to which they belong and consider what creates – or challenges—community at Northwestern.
-Both of these writing courses were supported with a Hewlett grant from the College for courses that will ultimately satisfy the College’s diversity requirement.

-For the Cook Family Writing Program and as a representative of Weinberg College, Hirsch helped design and co-directed Design Thinking and Communication (DTC, formerly known as Engineering Design and Communication or EDC), the Writing Program's cross-disciplinary foundational design course required for all first-year engineering students in the McCormick School and team-taught with McCormick faculty.
-This innovative course has received national and international recognition and, as such, has been the focus of many of Hirsch’s publications and consulting at other institutions.
-In addition, as a Faculty Fellow in the Segal Design Institute, Hirsch helped develop and has team-taught Design 370: Engineering Design Portfolio and Presentation, a course that integrates communication instruction into design and is required for all Northwestern students pursuing the Segal Certificate in Design.
+As a representative of Weinberg College and the Writing Program, Hirsch helped design and for many years co-directed Design Thinking and Communication (DTC, formerly known as Engineering Design and Communication or EDC), the Writing Program's cross-disciplinary foundational design course required for all first-year engineering students in the McCormick School and team-taught with McCormick faculty.
+This innovative course received national and international recognition and, as such, was the focus of many of Hirsch’s publications and consulting at other institutions.
+In addition, as a Faculty Fellow in the Segal Design Institute, Hirsch helped develop and team-taught Design 370: Engineering Design Portfolio and Presentation, a course that integrates communication instruction into design and is required for all Northwestern students pursuing the Segal Certificate in Design.
 Previously, Hirsch was a 7-year project leader for communication in the National Science Foundation-sponsored VaNTH (Vanderbilt-Northwestern-Texas-Harvard/MIT) consortium in biomedical engineering.
 More recently, she represented the Segal Design Institute at the National Academy of Engineering’s Frontiers of Engineering Education symposium.